h2non/bimg/README.md

 Small [Go](http://golang.org) package for fast high-level image processing using [libvips](https://github.com/jcupitt/libvips) via C bindings, providing a simple, elegant and fluent [programmatic API](#examples).

 bimg was designed to be a small and efficient library supporting a common set of [image operations](#supported-image-operations) such as crop, resize, rotate, zoom or watermark.
-It can read JPEG, PNG, WEBP and TIFF formats and output to JPEG, PNG and WEBP, including conversion between them.
+It can read JPEG, PNG, WEBP and TIFF formats and output to JPEG, PNG and WEBP, including conversion across them.

 bimg uses internally libvips, a powerful library written in C for image processing which requires a [low memory footprint](http://www.vips.ecs.soton.ac.uk/index.php?title=Speed_and_Memory_Use) and it's typically 4x faster than using the quickest ImageMagick and GraphicsMagick settings or Go native `image` package, and in some cases it's even 8x faster processing JPEG images.